scorelab/Bassa/README.md

 * Notify user when his/her download is completed
 * Mark inappropriate downloads
 * Provides admins an interface to deal with inappropriate files

+### How to Use Bassa
+* After Setting up Bassa, Login/Register.There are two types of users in Bassa- (1) The Admin and (2) The Normal Users.
+* A user can add a link through the webapp and Bassa stores it in the local server right away.
+This way multiple users can add various links, but the downloads won’t start right away.
+* The organisation admin can start the downloads at a time of his/her liking.
+* Then the users who had added links for certain files can download them from the local servers at a much higher speed.

 ## URL endpoints